mpenning/ciscoconfparse2/sphinx-doc/cli.rst

 Example 3: Find branches as lists
 ---------------------------------

-A branch is just a list of all parents and the child text.
+A branch is just a list of all matching parent and child text lines.
 To find the branch for 'default-information originate'...

 .. code-block:: none